 Grilling and summer go hand in hand.
-As we kick off the summer this Memorial day, with the many delicious things we can make on the BBQ, it’s also important to know how to grill foods safely so they are not harmful to our health.
+There are so many delicious things we can make on the BBQ, but it’s also important to know how to grill foods safely so they are not harmful to our health.

 Grilling with high heat can turn protein in red and white meat, and fish into harmful chemicals called heterocyclic amines (HCAs) that studies have linked to cancers, notably breast, colon, stomach, and prostate cancers.
 Fat drippings and juices cause another grilling danger by creating smoke when coming in contact with hot charcoals or flames.
 The smoke can rise and stick to the meat creating another potentially harmful type of carcinogen known as polycyclic aromatic hydrocarbons (PAHs).
 Luckily, there are things that can be done to keep grilling safe for your next BBQ.

 - Buy lean cuts of meat.
-They will create less drippings and therefore less smoke.
-For beef choose at least 90% lean, and opt for white meat over dark meat poultry.
+They will create fewer drippings and therefore less smoke.
+For beef choose at least 90% lean and opt for white meat over dark meat when buying and eating poultry.

-- Clean your grill.
+- Clean your grill often.
 Old chemicals may transfer from the grill to your food.

-- Trim excess fat and remove skin from meat, this will cut down on the drippings and smoke.
+- Trim excess fat and remove the skin from the meat, this will cut down on the drippings and smoke.

 - Avoid processed meats like sausages and hot dogs.
 These processed meats contain other carcinogens that may be even more harmful to our health than those caused by grilling.

 - Avoid flames near your food by putting meat or veggies on a sheet of foil.
 For meat, poke holes in the bottom to let drippings fall.
-The foil will protect food from smoke and cut back on high flame flares.
+The foil will protect food from smoke and cut back on high flames from flaring up.

 - Flip burgers and meats often to make sure they are not charring.
 Discard charred meats or vegetables.